oVirt Quality Assurance

 - Working with developers to maintain the release criteria, which are used to determine what bugs should be fixed before a release of oVirt is made

 - Verifying bugs fixed by oVirt developers

-- Triage oVirt bugs in Bugzilla.
+- Triage oVirt bugs in Bugzilla and issues on GitHub.
 Request missing information, verify correct component has been chosen, and close duplicates.

 We’re always eager to have new contributors to the QA project, no matter your experience level.

 If you’d like to get involved with helping to make oVirt better, join oVirt Community